Biographies

 afternoon, I went to the library (I couldn't afford

-to buy a book), found some recipes and photocopied them.
+to buy a book), found some recipes and photocopied

-the ingredients and wondered "how much milk do
+through the ingredients and wondered "how much

-spent on boats off the Devon coast, I was horrendously
+I'd spent on boats off the Devon coast, I was horrendously

 seasick.